Do you know how most people buy sofas?

 If your couch is a tight fit, the moving people might remove its feet to squeeze it into the desired location.

 Summary: Write down the width, length, and depth of your room, as well as all the rooms, entryways, and hallways your couch will pass through.

 Once you’ve done all that, choose where the sofa’s place will be.

 The rule of thumb is to allow enough room for walking around it.

-Use tape to get a visual representation of how your room will look like after it is set up.
-If you’re not happy with this setup, repeat until you are.
+Use tape to get a visual representation of what your room will look like after it is set up.
+If you’re not happy with this setup, repeat it until you are.

 Remember that a sectional, a corner couch, a curved sectional, and a curved corner couch have different space requirements.

 Summary: Enclose the area where your couch will stay with tape to get a good visual of how your room will look.